Case Law Grounding: Using Precedents to Align Decision-Making for Humans and AI: Related Work

 \section{Related Work}

-In this section, we discuss how our work relates to prior work around decision-making in social or subjective settings, constitutional approaches for consistent decision-making, and precedents of using cases to aid decision-making in prior social and technical systems.
+In this section, we discuss how our work relates to prior work by examining the challenges around subjective and social decision-making, designs for and applications of constitutional grounding, and precedents for cases to aid decision-making in prior social and technical systems.